 Teaching the Colorado Academic Standards in science is supported through a wide array of free instructional resources.
 This webpage lists just a few of these resources and will be updated regularly.
-If you are an educator in Colorado and have suggestions for a great free resource please email Anna Huffman.
+If you are an educator in Colorado and have suggestions for a great free resource please email Joanna Bruno.
 For additional opportunities please check Professional Development.

 The resources are currently organized by the following main topics:

 - General Science

 - Literacy in Science

 - Physical Science

 - Technology in Education

 Biological Sciences Curriculum Study (BSCS) - A non-profit curriculum study committed to transforming science teaching and learning.